Structured information to guide you through Unbxd PIM with minimal assistance

 2. Shopify Store Fetcher

-4. Properties in Shopify and Shopify Graph QL and their importance
+4. Attributes in Shopify and Shopify Graph QL and their importance

 5. Importing the data into Unbxd PIM from Shopify